ADirin/Sep1_Imp_2025/Week5/In-class Assignment/exercise.md

     - After a successful test run, configure the post-build action to publish the JaCoCo coverage report.

+4. Create a public GitHub Repo and commit the final version to the newelly created Repository

+5. Create a local Jenkins project
+    - Click New Item.
+    - Select Freestyle project and give it a name (e.g., Amir_Tempreture_V1).
+    - Under Source Code Management, select Git.
+          - Add the GitHub repository URL.
+    - Under Build Steps:
+           -   _Select Invoke top-level Maven targets._
+      - Under Post-Build Actions:
+            -  _Select Publish coverage report._
+**Note** If the coverage report does not work, I will demonstrate an alternative workaround

 ## Submission
 1. Screenshot: Take a screenshot of the successful test report in Jenkins.
 Ensure your name is visible in the screenshot (e.g., in the Jenkins job name, browser tab, or via a watermark).